factcast/factcast/factcast-site/documentation/content/setup/client/grpc.md

 ## Using FactCast client in Spring boot via GRPC

-if you do not use Spring or take the easy path in your Spring Boot Application by adding the appropriate dependencies to your application:
+If you do not use Spring or take the easy path in your Spring Boot Application by adding the appropriate dependencies to your application:

 ```